top of page

 “God, I still want a beautiful life.”

-It felt almost wrong to say—selfish, maybe.
-But it was honest.
+It was an honest cry.
 I didn’t want to stay in the darkness forever.
 I wanted to laugh again, love again, dream again.
 And in that moment, I sensed His presence and invitation to move toward it together.
 I was open to change.

 That was a beginning for me... trusting that great beauty and joy could still grow from broken places.